Transient Ischemic Attack

 - Electrocardiogram (EKG) to measure the heart's electrical activity

-A TIA raises the risk of a stroke.
+The effects of TIA do not last.
+Most recover in a few minutes.
+However, a TIA means there is an increased risk of a stroke.
 The risk is highest in the first week after a TIA.
 The goal of treatment is to lower the risk of future stroke.
-This can be done with:
+Medical care is needed to make the best plan for prevention.
+Steps may include:

 TIA cannot always be prevented.
 To lower the risk: